FreeCodeCampAthensMeetUp/Login-Page-Project/README.md

 In order to run the file you will need to install Node.js in your Machine.
 You can find it [here](https://nodejs.org/en/).
 After that you will need to run a few commands.

-In your prefered console or terminal type the following:
+In your preferred console or terminal type the following:

 ```
 npm install -g gulp